-Masks have always been important to the people of the Democratic Republic of the Congo (DRC).
-The Gungu Festival first took place 1925-1960 under the name Saga or Luvidi Pende to observe the independence of the Kingdom of Belgium in the capital of the territory of Gungu.
-From 1986-1998 the festival returned under the name Festival Gungu, but once again the festival became inactive.
-However, in 2008 the festival was once again renamed the Socio-Cultural Festival Gungu and is now known as the Gungu National Festival.
+Masks have always been important to the peoples of Africa.
+In the Democratic Republic of the Congo the Gungu Festival first took place 1925-1960 under the name Saga or Luvidi Pende to observe the independence of the Kingdom of Belgium in the capital of the territory of Gungu.

 The National Festival Gungu or FESNAG is held in Lubumbashi, the capital of Katanga province in the southeast of The Democratic Republic of the Congo.
 The National Festival Gungu aims to promote and make known to the Congolese people diversities of cultures of different communities of the DRC.
 Artists from all 11 provinces of the DRC, from Angola, Namibia, South Africa, Congo, Mali, and international artists participate in the festival.